Outwood Grange Academies Trust: Academic performance

 In July 2016, a report by the Education Policy Institute found that at the secondary level "Outwood Grange is the best large academy group (10 schools or more)".

 In the multi-academy trust league tables released January 2017, the trust was ranked in the top 5 nationally for secondary progress, and also for both primary writing and maths progress.

 Discipline

-The academy trust operates a zero tolerance discipline policy with children internally isolated or excluded and sent home for any minor breach of the uniform code as well as serious offences.
+The academy trust operates a zero tolerance discipline policy with children internally isolated and sent home for any breach of the uniform code as well as serious offences.

-In September 2018 The Guardian published an article criticising the use of isolation booths as a form of punishment within schools, describing them as a form of internal exclusion (where exclusion is a policy by which pupils are forbidden from attending school for a period of time as a punishment).
+In September 2018 The Guardian published an article criticising the use of isolation booths as a form of punishment within schools, describing them as a form of internal exclusion (in this context, exclusion is a policy where pupils are forbidden from attending school for a period of time as punishment).